-- 23. Stage 1: Combination of self-assessment and on-site assessment.
+22.Stage 1: Combination of self-assessment and on-site assessment.
 The first stage involves reviewing the applicant organisation's self-assessment of its data protection/privacy policies and practises against the APEC CBPR/PRP programme requirements (using the template documentation developed and endorsed by APEC Economies to assess applicant organisations for CBPR or PRP compliance).
-The selected AB will perform the following: - (a) Review the completed APEC-approved questionnaire by the applicant organisation against the relevant programme requirements; - (b) Requests for clarification regarding the processes and equipment used; - (c) Any supplemental documentation required from the applicant; and - (d) Evaluate readiness of applicant organisation for stage 2. - 24.
-The stage 2 onsite assessment will evaluate the applicant organisation's implementation, including effectiveness and conformance of its data protection/privacy policies and practices to the APEC CBPR/PRP programme requirements.

-5(b) Comprehensive report to applicant organisation regarding assessment findings

-25. The applicant organisation will be given a report by the selected AB detailing its findings as to whether the organisation is in compliance with the APEC CBPR/PRP programme requirements.
-The AB will also convey to the applicant organisation the areas that do not meet the APEC CBPR/PRP programme requirements, share on possible best practices and allow the applicant organisation a reasonable timeframe to rectify the non-compliance identified by the AB.

-Format of Assessment Findings Report is attached as Annex VI This Annex is marked as "confidential" and shall not be disclosed in the official APEC JOP recommendation report which will be published on the APEC and/or CBPR-related websites.
+The selected AB will perform the following:

-- 26. The applicant organisation shall take corrective actions to eliminate any detected non-compliance within the timeframe identified by the AB. - 5(c) Verification that changes required under subsection (b) are properly completed by Applicant organisation

-- 27. The AB shall review and verify the effectiveness of the corrective actions by the applicant organisation to ensure that APEC CBPR/PRP programme requirements are met.
-Once all the requirements are met, the AB will complete the assessment report with all the assessment findings, signed off by the applicant and submit to IMDA. - 5(d) Certification that Applicant is in compliance with the Accountability Agent's programme requirements - 28.IMDA will evaluate the assessment report and determine whether or not the applicant organisation is in compliance with the APEC CBPR/PRP programme requirements and should be awarded a certification.
+- (a) Review the completed APEC-approved questionnaire by the applicant organisation against the relevant programme requirements; - (b) Requests for clarification regarding the processes and equipment used; - (c) Any supplemental documentation required from the applicant; and - (d) Evaluate readiness of applicant organisation for stage 2. - 23.
+The stage 2 onsite assessment will evaluate the applicant organisation's implementation, including effectiveness and conformance of its data protection/privacy policies and practices to the APEC CBPR/PRP programme requirements. - 5(b) Comprehensive report to applicant organisation regarding assessment findings - 24.
+The applicant organisation will be given a report by the selected AB detailing its findings as to whether the organisation is in compliance with the APEC CBPR/PRP programme requirements.
+The AB will also convey to the applicant organisation the areas that do not meet the APEC CBPR/PRP programme requirements, share on possible best practices and allow the applicant organisation a reasonable timeframe to rectify the non-compliance identified by the AB. - 25.
+The applicant organisation shall take corrective actions to rectify any detected non-compliance within the timeframe identified by the AB. - 5(c) Verification that changes required under subsection (b) are properly completed by Applicant organisation - 26.
+The AB shall review and verify the effectiveness of the corrective actions by the applicant organisation to ensure that APEC CBPR/PRP programme requirements are met.
+Once all the requirements are met, the AB will complete the assessment report with all the assessment findings, signed off by the applicant and submit to IMDA. - 5(d) Certification that Applicant is in compliance with the Accountability Agent's programme requirements - 27.IMDA will evaluate the assessment report and determine whether or not the applicant organisation is in compliance with the APEC CBPR/PRP programme requirements and should be awarded a certification.